JonasNev/JonasNev/README.md

 I started my programming from JavaScript.
 Made all sorts of small projects to learn most of the functions, method implementation and so on.
 I currently only use JS to help me with front end problems that I run into while using Razor (sadly it has a lot of limitation, not being a one page webpage)
 You can check out these ASP.NET Razor projects to see what I know how to do and what i have learnt:
+- Working on a project to send a message to certain friends that go online in STEAM.
+Getting data from Steam works, now needs message sending functionality.
+- Next project will be Angular front with asp.net backend.
-- https://github.com/JonasNev/Company-API- (still working on it) - a project that uses RESTful api architecture to create a company database.
+- https://github.com/JonasNev/Company-API- - a project that uses RESTful API architecture to create a company database.
 CRUDE fully working, a little bit more functionality.
 Project uses Controller -> Service -> Repository principle -> Database interaction.
-Currently implementing generics, some of employees crude functionality already has it.
+Implemented generics in all used controllers, make every call to be async.
 - https://github.com/JonasNev/IgnitisTask - a project created as an entry task solution for a certain company.
 Main functionality was supposed to be -
 "Allow users to add question to DB, load them using DB, assign answers to questions.
 Questions should have a selection of the possible answers as a dropdown list.
 - https://github.com/JonasNev/EFCoreBrokers - a project where I used EntityFramework Core (EF Core) to develop a basic CRUDE functionality.
 The project also has